 2014 Top 12 Financial Capability Links for Persons with Disabilities, Family Members and Service Providers

-Financial Capability is defined as a set of consumer behaviors that lead to tangible improvements in an individual's financial wellness.
+Financial Capability is defined as a combination of knowledge and skills to inform financial decisions and behaviors, identify opportunities to improve financial stability, and manage financial resources effectively.
 A wide variety of websites provide information and tools to help improve the financial capability of individuals.
 National Disability Institute has put together our top financial capability links for 2014.

 Earned Income Tax Credit and Free Tax Preparation